sib-swiss/RNAseq-introduction-training/docs/days/trimming.md

  * Conduct a soft trimming on the mouseMT data

-     - name the output folder : `030_trim/`.
+     - name the output folder : `030_d_trim/`.
+     - when you do `ml trimmomatic`, you will receive a little message which tells you how to launch the software.
-     - Adapter sequences can be found in `/shared/data/DATA/adapters/`.
+     - Adapter sequences can be found in `/shared/data/DATA/adapters/TruSeq3-PE.fa` ([adapter sequence source](https://github.com/usadellab/Trimmomatic/tree/main/adapters)).
      - unlike fastqc, you will have to launch trimmomatic for each sample separately
      - to facilitate QC afterward, add the following at the end of your trimmomatic command (substituting `<sample name>`):
 		 		`2> 030_trim/trim_out.<sample name>.log`